semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 connected to with the `sem` utility.
 When used with a command line argument, which should be a valid organization name the active user belongs to, `sem context` will change the active organization to the given one.

+### sem context example

+The next command will just list all the organizations the connected user belongs to:

+    sem context

+In the output of `sem context`, the active organization will have a `*` character in front of it.

+If you use an argument with `sem context`, then that argument should be a valid organization name as it appears in the output of `sem context`.
+So, in order to change from the current organization to `tsoukalos_semaphoreci_com`, you should execute the next command:

+    sem context tsoukalos_semaphoreci_com

 ## Working with resources